kuhumcst/texton/administration.md

     ("English name" "dansk navn".internalName."English comment" "dansk kommentar")

 Some of the fields are optional: "dansk navn", "English comment" and "dansk kommentar".
-The purpose of these tables is to map internal names for feature values and for subspecifications of feature values to names that can be presented in 'human language' to English or Danish speakers.
+The purpose of these tables is to map internal names for feature values and for subspecifications of feature values to names that can be presented in "human language" to English or Danish speakers.
 Whereas the human language names can contain any character, the internal names must be restricted to alphanumerical ASCII characters, since the are used in places that for historic reasons are best adapted to such characters, for example HTTP parameter names and their values.

 #### Editing selection lists